MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-arc-virtual-machines.md

     ```

-## Create virtual network interface
+## Create network interface

-To create a VM, you'll first need to create a virtual network interface on your virtual network.
-The steps can be different depending on whether your virtual network is static or DHCP.
+To create a VM, you'll first need to create a network interface on your logical network.
+The steps can be different depending on whether your logical network is static or DHCP.

 ### Virtual network interface with static IP

-Follow these steps to create a virtual network interface on your static virtual network.
+Follow these steps to create a network interface on your static logical network.
 Replace the parameters in `< >` with the appropriate values.

 1. Set the required parameters.
 Here's a sample output: